matt-FFFFFF/hassio-addon-repository/README.md

 ## Connecting to the DB

 To connect your application to the database, specify the server name as: {slug}-postgres.
+The port number is the default of 5432.